JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 When a build agent starts, it detects the installed JDK and JRE and then defines Java-related environment variables as described [below](#Defining+Java-Related+Environment+Variables).
 If a started agent already has the Java-related environment variables set, they are not redefined.

-These variables can be used in build scripts as usual <emphasis tooltip="environment-variable">environment variables</emphasis>.
+These variables can be used in build scripts as usual <tooltip term="environment-variable">_environment variables_</tooltip>.

 #### Detecting Java on Agent